dileknrdn/code-quiz/README.md

 # Coding-Quiz

-Coding quiz is a beginner level quiz with multiple choice questions about coding.
+Coding quiz is a beginner level quiz application with multiple choice questions about coding.

 ## Description